 I have separate accounts for my business, including a separate credit card.
 It makes accounting and reconciling so easy.

 - Business liability insurance.

 I have business liability insurance through a company with a special package for coaches.
 It was recommended to me by other coaches.

 - Health insurance.

 When I first began, I used income-based health insurance through the state and it was a blessing.
-Then when I earned too much to qualify, I got a business insurance specialist to help me set up my own health insurance plan.
-Big expense, yes, but worth it.
+Then when I earned too much to qualify, I got a business insurance agent to help me set up my own health insurance plan as a self-employed person.
+Big expense, yes, but it’s a business expense that reduces taxes.
 Now my spouse’s employer provides coverage for both of us.

 - Free business counselor.